octobercms/docs/3.x/extend/services/application.md

 ## Application Helpers

-#### Finding the application environment
+#### Finding the Application Environment

-You may use the `environment` method to discover the application environment as determined by the [environment configuration](../setup/configuration.md#oc-environment-configuration).
+You may use the `environment` method to discover the application environment as determined by the [environment configuration](../../setup/configuration.md).

 ```php
 // production
 App::environment();
 ```

-#### Determine the execution context
+#### Determine the Execution Context

 It is possible to know if the current request is being performed in the administrative back-end area using the `runningInBackend` method.